Vincent Sheu: Media appearances

-In February 2014, Vincent Sheu was filmed at a Haas Pavilion men's college basketball game between rivals California Golden Bears and the Stanford Cardinal as he performed an impromptu Rubik's cube-solve behind sportscasters Bill Walton (color commentator) and Dave Pasch (play-by-play announcer), who were commentating at the game.
+In February 2014, Sheu was filmed at a Haas Pavilion men's college basketball game between rivals California Golden Bears and the Stanford Cardinal as he performed an impromptu Rubik's cube solve behind sportscasters Bill Walton (color commentator) and Dave Pasch (play-by-play announcer), who were commentating at the game.
 Given his placement at the front of the California student section directly between and behind the announcers, Sheu's cube-solve was immediately visible to audiences watching the game on ESPN2.
-A film clip of the solve went viral as a YouTube video on the internet shortly thereafter.
+A clip of the solve went viral as a YouTube video on the internet shortly thereafter.

 After the high popularity of his cube solve, Sheu was subsequently placed by ESPN2 producers to solve additional cubes and puzzles behind sportscasters during live broadcasts of California basketball games against the Utah Utes, Utah Valley Wolverines, and Arkansas Razorbacks.
 He was also featured by Bill Walton in a short ESPN2 segment about his participation at Rubik's Cube competitions and the Berkeley college experience during the California Golden Bears – Arizona Wildcats game three weeks later.

 Following these events, Sheu was featured in a promotional video on student life by the University of California, Berkeley that aired on Pac-12 Networks.

-Vincent Sheu was one of several speedcubers to appear in "Will We Become God?," Episode 8, Season 5 of Through the Wormhole, an American science documentary television series by actor Morgan Freeman.
+Sheu was one of several speedcubers to appear in "Will We Become God?," Episode 8, Season 5 of Through the Wormhole, an American science documentary television series by actor Morgan Freeman.
 The episode aired on July 9, 2014.

 During a college basketball game between the Stanford Cardinal and University of California – Los Angeles Bruins on February 5, 2014, Sheu was again the subject of internet and media attention.
 As Bill Walton commented the Pac-12 game on ESPN2, Sheu was filmed with a fellow student wearing "Stanford Law School" apparel and studying during the first half of the game as they sat in the student section with binders, textbooks, and casebooks.
 Although the film clip was later determined to have been spliced in shortly before the game actually began, the image proceeded to go viral and reached "meme" status on Reddit, Twitter, Facebook, and AboveTheLaw.com, prompting humorous discussion about the difficult academic workload of first year law students.

-Vincent Sheu was one of several speed cubers to make a cameo in Netflix's documentary, The Speed Cubers, which was released on Netflix on July 29, 2020.
+Sheu was one of several speedcubers to make a cameo in Netflix's documentary, The Speed Cubers, which was released on July 29, 2020.